Tiberias: Early Muslim period

-The Arab geographer al-Muqaddasi writing in 985, describes Tiberias as a hedonistic city afflicted by heat: "For two months they dance; for two months they gobble; for two months they swat; for two months they go about naked; for two months they play the reed flute; and for two months they wallow in the mud."
-As "the capital of Jordan Province, and a city in the Valley of Canaan. ...
-The town is narrow, hot in summer and unhealthy...There are here eight natural hot baths, where no fuel need be used, and numberless basins besides of boiling water.
-The mosque is large and fine, and stands in the market-place.
-Its floor is laid in pebbles, set on stone drums, placed close one to another."
-According to Muqaddasi, those who suffered from scab or ulcers, and other such diseases came to Tiberias to bathe in the hot springs for three days.
-"Afterwards they dip in another spring which is cold, whereupon ... they become cured."

 Tiberias was plagued by incursions by the radical Shi'ite Qarmatians at the beginning of the tenth century.
 During that period, the Academy of Eretz Israel left Tiberias for Jerusalem.
 Later in the same century, the region came under the control by the Fatimid Caliphate.
 By this time, Tiberias had experienced its last period of prosperity; dried fruit, oil, and wine had been exported to Cairo via the Via Maris, and the city was also known for its mat industry.